cleecoloma/reading-notes/code-401/class-04.md

 1. What are your learning goals after reading and reviewing the class README?

 ### Things I want to learn more about.
-> I want to learn more about...
+> I want to learn more about utilizing sql database because we already used a nosql database - MongoDB on Code 301.

 #### I utilized ChatGPT for some of the questions.